Table of Contents

 A mental status examination, just like a physical examination, is an intrusion on the patient’s rights and should not be conducted against the patient’s will.
-Before performing a mental status examination, the patient should consent to the procedure.
-Additionally, the patient should understand that the results of such an exam are going to be documented and he should agree on that.
-If a mental status examination is needed in an emergency setting where the patient cannot give consent, it should be documented that the patient did not agree on this mental status examination.
+Before a physician performs a mental status examination, s/he must explain the procedure to the patient and ensure the patient understands that exam results will be documented.
+If a mental status examination is needed in an emergency setting, where the patient cannot give consent, document that the patient did not consent to the mental status examination.

-The patient’s general appearance should be noted and documented.
-The patient’s sex, apparent age, stated age, race, and ethnicity should be documented.
+The patient’s general appearance, apparent age, stated age, race, and ethnicity should be documented.
 The patient’s nutritional status should be also documented.
-Anorexia nervosa is characterized, for example, by severe low weight.
+For example, anorexia nervosa is characterized by severe low weight.

-- The patient’s entrance to your office should be noted.
+- The patient’s demeanor upon entering the office should be noted.
 A highly suspicious patient, for instance, might have paranoia.

 - The patient’s posture and motor activity should be noted.
 It should also be noted whether the patient appears relaxed or anxious.

-- Patient’s grooming and hygiene can give important clues to the psychiatrist.
+- The patient’s attention to grooming and hygiene can give important clues to the psychiatrist.

 Patient’s Attitude towards the Psychiatrist

-Sometimes, patients give vague answers such as OK or don’t know.
-In that case, further questioning is needed to document the patient’s mood accurately.
+Sometimes, patients give vague answers, such as “OK” or “I don’t know.”
+In that case, ask more questions to document the patient’s mood accurately.

-Once the current mood of the patient is established, questions about the length of that specific mood are needed.
-When mood changes over time or is unstable, a bipolar disorder is more likely for instance.
+Once the patient’s current mood is established, determine how long the patient has experienced that mood.
+For example, when mood changes over time, or is unstable, bipolar disorder is more likely.

 The patient’s affect reflects how the patient currently feels.
-The patient might have an expansive mood with a lot of laughter when he or she is in a manic episode.
-A euthymic or normal affect is appropriate to the patient’s current mood.
-Sometimes, the patient’s affect is constricted and limited.
-This is commonly seen in depressed patients.
+A patient who is in an expansive mood, with a lot of laughter, might be having a manic episode.
+A depressed patient’s affect will be constricted or limited.
+A euthymic, or normal, affect is appropriate for the patient’s current mood.

 A blunted affect is characterized by a very minor variation during the interview.
-Such a patient might be severely depressed or might have a thought disorder.
-A patient with a flat affect shows no variation whatsoever in relation to the patient’s current emotion.
+Such a patient might be severely depressed or have a thought disorder.
+A patient with a flat affect shows no emotional variation.

 The patient’s quality, rate, and quantity of speech should be documented.
-The patient’s responses to open-ended and close-ended questions should be noted.
-Patients who provide too much detail to a close-ended question might be trying to divert the conversation to something else they are more comfortable with.
-One-word answers are also troubling as they can hint towards the possibility of withholding information from the psychiatrist.
-A depressed patient might have a slow speech rate when an open-ended question is asked.
+The patient’s responses to open-ended and closed-ended questions should be noted.
+Patients who provide too much detail in response to a closed-ended question may be trying to divert the conversation from an uncomfortable topic.

-The status of thought process should be noted as this is vital for a thought disorder diagnosis such as schizophrenia.
-The process of thoughts might be described as without association, with a flight of ideas, rapid thoughts, tangential, circumstantial, word salad, derailment, neologism, clanging, punning, thought blocking or thought poverty.
+The patient’s thought process should be noted since this is vital for a thought disorder diagnosis, such as schizophrenia.
+It might be described as without association, a flight of ideas, rapid thoughts, tangential, circumstantial, word salad, derailment, neologism, clanging, punning, thought blocking, or thought poverty.

-Loss of association between thoughts and flight of ideas are characterized by the rapid movement of one topic to another.
-This might be seen in a bipolar patient in the manic phase.
+Loss of association between thoughts and flight of ideas is characterized by the rapid movement from one topic to another.
+This might be seen in a bipolar patient experiencing a manic episode.
 In patients with flights of ideas, a previous topic might be re-visited again.
-Patients with tangential thought processing tend to switch from topic to another without ever returning to the previous topic.
-Racing of ideas is similar to flights of ideas but the topics might be more rapidly provided.
+Patients with tangential thought processing tend to switch from topic to another, without ever returning to the previous topic.
+The racing of ideas is similar to flights of ideas, but the topics might change more rapidly.
 A complete word salad is seen in psychotic patients.
-This word salad can include known words or newly invented words known as neologism.
+This word salad can include known words or newly invented words, known as neologisms.
 The use of rhyming words is known as clanging.

 In addition to the thought process, the content of the thoughts should also be noted.

 The content might include hallucinations.
-Documentation of auditory or visual hallucinations in a patient with a word salad or neologism provides stronger evidence for a possible psychotic disorder.
-If hallucinations are present, inquiry about command-type hallucinations is necessary.
-Open-ended questions should be used here.
-For instance, ask the patient if the voices are telling him to do something.
+Documentation of auditory or visual hallucinations in a patient with a word salad or neologism provides stronger evidence of a possible psychotic disorder.
+If hallucinations are present, the psychiatrist must ask the patient about command-type hallucinations.
+Open-ended questions should be used here, such as asking the patient whether the voices are telling him/her to do something.

 Obsessions and compulsions

 Obsessions and compulsions are also part of the thought content one should ask about.
-If the patient shows evidence for possible obsessions or compulsions, close-ended questions should be used.
+If the patient shows evidence of possible obsessions or compulsions, closed-ended questions should be used.

-Suicidal ideation should be documented during your mental status examination.
-Direct inquiry about suicidal ideation is recommended.
-If the patient has a positive suicidal ideation, specific inquiry about any suicidal plans should be done.
-If a plan is put, the patient’s readiness for that plan should be assessed.
+Suicidal ideation should be documented during the mental status examination.
+Asking the patient about suicidal ideation directly is recommended.
+If the patient has positive suicidal ideation, ask about specific plans.
+If the patient describes a plan, his/her readiness to carry out that plan should be assessed.
 These are the main risk factors for a true suicidal attempt.
-Homicidal ideation should be also inquired about, especially in psychotic patients or those with suicidal ideation.
-Patients who blame someone for their depression might eventually become homicidal instead of suicidal.
+The physician should also ask the patient about homicidal ideation, especially psychotic patients or those with suicidal ideation.
+Patients who blame someone else for their depression might eventually become homicidal instead of suicidal.

-The patient’s comprehension should be checked.
-Ask the patient a direct question such as squeeze my fingers.
+The patient’s level of comprehension should be checked.
+Give the patient a direct command, such as, “Squeeze my fingers.”
 A patient in delirium might fail to follow commands.
 The level of consciousness should also be noted.

-Orientation to time, person, place and situation should be documented.
-Ask the patient about his or her full name, do they know where they are, what is the date today and the current time, and why do they think they are here or if they know why they are here.
+Orientation to time, person, place, and situation should be documented.
+Ask the patient to state his or her full name, location, the current date and time, and why s/he thinks s/he is in the office.

 Ask the patient to subtract 7 from 100 sequentially.
 This tests the patient’s ability to concentrate and pay attention.
-An easy word such as “world” should be spelled by the patient forward and backward to further test the patient’s concentration.
+Ask the patient to spell an easy word, such as “world,” forward and backward to test the patient’s concentration further.

 The patient’s ability to draw interlocking pentagons should be checked.
 A patient unable to perform this task is said to have constructional apraxia.
-This can be seen in neurologic diseases such as a stroke.
+This can be seen in neurological diseases, such as a stroke.

 The patient’s ability to determine similarities between two things is known as abstract thought.
 If a plane and a bus are presented to the patient and the patient is asked what is common between the two, a satisfactory answer would be both are modes of transportation.
 Someone with impaired abstract thoughts might say that both are rectangular.

-When obtaining your psychiatric history, you should document whether the patient has a good understanding of their illness and acknowledge that they need help or not.
-A patient with a mood disorder might have a good insight, whereas someone with psychosis is very unlikely to have a good insight.
+When obtaining the patient’s psychiatric history, the psychiatrist should document whether the patient has a good understanding of their illness and acknowledge whether s/he needs help.
+A patient with a mood disorder might have a good insight, whereas someone with psychosis probably will not.

 The patient’s judgment should also be evaluated.
-Ask the patient about their response to an imaginary situation or scenario and evaluate their response to what they would do in that scenario.
-The response behavior might be considered as appropriate or inappropriate to the situation.
+Ask the patient about their response to an imaginary situation or scenario and evaluate his/her explanation of what s/he would do in that situation.
+The response behavior might be considered appropriate or inappropriate for the situation.

-Inquiry should be made about whether the patient might engage in certain activities without thinking or planning.
+The psychiatrist should ask the patient whether s/he might engage in certain activities without thinking or planning.
 This is known as impulsivity.

-Once you have finished your mental status examination of the patient, you should determine whether the patient was reliable, unreliable or not possible to tell.
-This is important as it increases the credibility of the obtained history and can determine the necessity for interviewing other individuals close to the patient in addition to the patient.
-The patient’s reliability can be assessed from your mental status examination, and can be determined from the patient’s compliance with your treatment plan.
+Upon finishing the mental status examination of the patient, the psychiatrist should determine whether the patient was reliable, unreliable, or impossible to tell.
+This is important since it increases the credibility of the obtained history and can determine the need to interview other individuals close to the patient in addition to the patient.
+The patient’s reliability can be assessed from the mental status examination as well as the patient’s compliance with the treatment plan.